jonathanstowe/CouchDB/README.md

 anyway, but I can't check whether that is the case for you.

-If you have a working Rakudo Perl 6 installation then you should be able to install using "panda" (being sure to set the environment variables described above as required:)
+If you have a working Rakudo Perl 6 installation then you should be able to install using *zef* (being sure to set the environment variables described above as required:)

-	panda install Sofa
+	zef install Sofa

 Or if you have a local copy of the source code:

-	panda install .
+	zef install .

 Though I haven't tested it, I don't see any reason why this shouldn't also work with some equally capable installer such as "zef".